KylieZC/NYC_Citibike/README.md

 # NYC_Citibike
 ## Overview of the statistical analysis
 The analysis tries to indicate the current condition of the New York City bike-sharing business and perform some guide for Kate to build a similar business in her hometown, Des Moines.
-The project metrics include the use crowd, workday using hours, and trip duration based on Tableau to display the visualization.
+The project metrics include the use crowd, workday using hours, and trip duration based on Tableau to display the visualization. [link to dashboard](https://public.tableau.com/app/profile/kylie6599/viz/NYCCityBike_16447784626870/NYCBikes)

 ## Results